What do you think of when you hear the word "project?"

 What software and vinegar volcanoes have in common is both are projects.
 No matter which one you are making, the process will be time-limited with some defined endpoint.
 No matter which one you are making, relevant knowledge stands readily accessible.

 To get started, take 30 minutes to read PMI Educational Foundation's Managing Life’s Projects, which introduces PMI's conception of a project concisely and memorably.
 For the less readable but authoritative version, see the PMBOK® Guide and Standards.
+Alternatively, browse the Internet for non-PMI materials like Creately's Visual Guide to Planning a Project.

 Consider using a PMI idea or two the next time you are starting a project or run into an issue with an ongoing project.